Do people with cancer use massage?

 First appointments are always booked for 75 minutes and will include the following:

-Yasmin is a specialised Oncology massage therapist providing Modified Gentle Massage treatments for to those experiencing chronic illness and specifically undergoing cancer treatment, in recovery or at the end of life.
+Yasmin is a specialised Oncology massage therapist providing Modified Gentle Massage treatments for those experiencing chronic illness and specifically undergoing cancer treatment, in recovery or at the end of life.
 Home, hospital, nursing home and palliative visits are available.

 Due to its Gentle non-invasive nature Oncology Massage is safe at almost every stage in the cancer journey or while receiving chemotherapy and radiotherapy.
 A shorter session time may be more suitable if the client is experiencing: